MARKETING ANALYTICS2025-11-10

 It takes two to tango, so you'd better sense where your dance partner is going to be next and what her move is going to be.
 That needs practice.
 A database marketing practice, I mean.

-The assistance obtained from Predictive Analytics can help players in this segment to integrate it into their marketing and sales operations.
+Assistance from Predictive Analytics can help players in this segment integrate it into their marketing and sales operations.

 Promotions (including Coupons)